01732 360 095

 “Below-ground waterproofing and radon management are specialist activities that can conflict.
 It is recommended that dual protection systems are designed and installed by specialists who are suitably qualified in both waterproofing and radon management.”

-Newton’s cavity drain membranes are third-party tested for radon resistance, and we developed the patented Newton PAC-500 system for high-risk radon sites (discussed in Section 6).
+Newton’s cavity drain membranes are third-party tested for radon resistance, and we developed the patented Newton PAC-500 system for high-risk radon sites.
 By partnering with gas protection specialists Prestige Air, the PAC-500 system combines Type C waterproofing with a positive air curtain (PAC) ventilation system that controls both water and gas in any below-ground structure, whether it is new or existing, domestic or commercial.

 British Standard 8485:2015 is the ‘Code of practice for the design of protective measures for methane and carbon dioxide ground gases for new buildings’, and when it comes to basement structures, in Section A4 it states: